yos-r/SpaceTrivia/README.md

 The login data is stored in a SQLite database `login.db`

+The class `DBHelper.java` performs operations to the `login.db` database.
+These operations include the creation of the table users, dropping it, inserting a row and checking credentials.

 Activities and layouts: `MainActivity.java`and `activity_main.xml`

 NB: background music starts playing the background with the help of the service `BackgroundSoundService.java`